Connecting to a Remote Server Over SSH using PuTTY

 Click the Open button at the bottom of the PuTTY window to open the connection.

 When you connect to a server for the first time, PuTTY prompts you to verify that the host key’s fingerprint matches what you expect.

 If you trust this connection, press the Accept button to continue connecting to the remote server.
-You can verify the fingerprint by following the instructions under the Verifying the Host Key’s Fingerprint section.
+You can verify the fingerprint by following the instructions under the Verifying the Authenticity of a Remote Server guide.

 PuTTY now prompts you to enter the remote user and the password for that user.

 Once you have successfully connected, your terminal should be using the remote shell environment for the server.
 Your command prompt should now show the username and hostname configured for the server.
 You can now run any commands that you have available on that server.
 This includes many of the basic Linux commands, such as